 For the purposes of subdivision (j) this Subsection 2223.3.5 (Other Required Activities), a transcript is a formal record certifying and documenting a student's or former student's academic achievement and shall include, at a minimum, the student's name, date of birth, last known address, dates of attendance, courses taken, standardized test scores, grades or proficiencies achieved, and credits or credentials awarded.
 An academic record includes a student's transcript and may also include alternate graduation plans, an Individualized Education Program, a 504 Plan, personalized learning plan, rank in class, awards, activities, clubs, and other information not included in a student's transcript.
 The academic record shall not include documents notes, records, or descriptions of a student's disciplinary history.
-Academic records are not the same as education records, as referenced in FERPA.
+An academic records are is not the same as as student's education records, as referenced in FERPA.